- It is used to treat HIV infection.

 - Take this drug with food.

-- Do not take antacids or didanosine within 2 hours of this drug.
+- Do not take antacids within 1 hour before or 2 hours after taking this drug.

 - Swallow whole.
 Do not chew, open, or crush.

 - If you have trouble swallowing, talk with your doctor.

 - This drug must be mixed before using.
 Mix the powder with soft food like applesauce or yogurt.
 If you cannot do this, mix with a drink like milk, infant formula, or water.
 Mix this drug as the doctor has told you or read the package insert.